 The student must have his or her externship approved by the College of Law's Externship Director before beginning to work.
-The student earns one ungraded credit hour for each 60 hours of uncompensated work.
-Students with placements in Illinois may enroll for up to 4 credits; students with placements outside Illinois may enroll for up to 3 credits.
+The student earns one ungraded credit hour for each 60 hours of work.
 The student must work for the same agency for at least 120 hours or 2 credits (minimum) during a single semester.
 No credit will be allowed unless the minimum hour limitation is satisfied in a single semester.
 There is a 9 credit hour maximum for the number of credits a student may earn over his or her entire law school experience, with only 4 credit hours being available in any one semester.
 The maximum and minimum credit hour limits are strictly enforced.

 For more information, please visit the Externship page on the intranet.